 Folkestone Harbour and Seafront Development Company – New Homes

-Folkestone Harbour and Seafront Development Company has announced that work will start shortly to build the first 84 homes of the seafront development.
+Folkestone Harbour and Seafront Development Company has announced the first residential building is now underway and people can register their interest in this unique collection of 84 town houses and apartments.
 Folkestone-based Jenner Contractors Ltd will build this phase at the western end of the site.
 It received detailed planning permission at the end of 2018.

 Design has been undertaken by award winning architects ACME.
 They have developed detailed proposals that take full advantage of the location overlooking the English Channel.
 This will create an outstanding new community in which to live, work and visit.
 Outline planning for the entire harbour and seafront site, including up to 1000 new homes, was secured in 2015.